Power Of 3 Satisfactions

 Power of 3 Satisfactions Matter More Than Product & Price

-For 10 years, Paula worked as a customer service agent at a catalog company.
+For 10 years, Paula M. Kramer worked as a seasonal customer service agent at a catalog company.
 The company did its biggest sales in the month before Christmas.
 Orders still flowed in the week before Christmas, though many people hung up instead of placing an order.
-After talking with another customer service agent about how many people called the company to place an order only to hang up instead of placing an order, Paula decided investigate why customers hang up.
+After talking with another customer service agent about how many people called the company to place an order only to hang up instead of placing an order, Paula decided investigate why customers hung up.
 Paula identified how the company lost about 2 million to 3 million dollars the week before Christmas every year.
 Customers hung up because the company hid information about extra shipping charges ($8.95 to $17.95 per address at that time) for ensuring delivery by Christmas.

 Mental Need